krolow/cv/cv/cv-vinicius-krolow.md

 ####Developer - Wvtrês (November 2005 - January 2008)

-Working in several web site for local business, using CakePHP, Template Power.
+Working in several web site for local business, using CakePHP and Template Power.

-I got involved in the development of more than 20 websites a long of this time.
+I got involved in the development of more than 20 websites a long of this time, most of the jobs are related with custom CMS creations to attend the customer needs.